 Car Insurance in Vermont

 One of the most important roads in Vermont's history no longer allows cars.
 Church Street, located in Burlington, is now known as the Church Street Marketplace, one of the most famous pedestrian malls in the nation.
 While you can no longer drive there, you'll need a car for a drive around Rutland, further north of Montpelier, or as far south as Bennington.
-Be sure your vehicles are covered by the right auto insurance for the state of Vermont.
+Be sure your vehicles are covered by the right car insurance in Vermont.
 Check Vermont car insurance rates by getting a free quote with GEICO.

 Winters in Vermont bring a lot of snow.
 In fact, Mount Mansfield sees an average of over 20 feet of snow every year!
 Accidents are more prone to happen in ice and snow, make sure you're covered with Vermont auto insurance.
 Even if you live in an area that has great snow removal, you need to take extra care and plan carefully before driving in these conditions.
 While it's important to practice safe driving and stock the proper supplies in your car in case you're ever stranded, your car may also need additional modifications for driving in heavy snow.
 The Vermont State Police recommend having good snow tires on all four wheels, and if you need more traction, both tire chains and studded tires are allowed.

 Vermont Car Insurance Requirements